SalzstangeSalamiBrief/RinQuest/README.md

 This is a game where you play a knight who has to defeat the evil forces in his world.

+**!
+This project is outdated and is currently beeing rewritten in newer technologies.**

 ## Build Setup

 ``` bash